 Frederick C. Branch Leadership Scholarship (Marine-option Only)

 Named after the first African American Marine Corps officer, this scholarship is open to Marine-option NROTC midshipmen who are attending or planning to attend a Historically Black College or University.
-This scholarship lasts from between two and four years.
+This scholarship lasts between two and four years.
 Contact a recruiter for more information.

 General Pedro Del Valle Leadership Scholarship (Marine-option Only)